jenni-niels/nationwide_ensembles/README.md

 * Plan Stats:
   * Cut edges
 * District Stats:
-  * TOTPOP broken down by race and ethnicity
+  * TOTPOP (decennial) broken down by race and ethnicity
-  * VAP broken down by race and ethnicity
+  * VAP (decennial)  broken down by race and ethnicity
+  * TOTPOP19 broken down by race and ethnicity
+  * CVAP19 broken down by race and ethnicity

 ## Retraceable Chains